What is a gastrectomy?

 - If there is too much hair at the surgical site, it may be shaved off.

 - The skin over the surgical site will be cleaned with an antiseptic solution.

 The rest of the procedure will depend on the type of gastrectomy to be done:

 - Total gastrectomy.
-Your surgeon will make an incision in your upper abdomen and remove your stomach.
+Your surgeon will make a cut (incision) in your upper belly (abdomen) and remove your stomach.
 Next, he or she will attach your esophagus to the upper part of your small intestine.
 If your surgeon is doing a total gastrectomy for stomach cancer, he or she may remove lymph nodes around your stomach.

-- For laparoscopic gastrectomy.
+- Laparoscopic gastrectomy.
 Your surgeon may use this for either total or partial gastrectomy.
-He or she will remove your stomach through several small incisions, just big enough for the thin surgical instruments to pass through.
+He or she will remove your stomach through several small incisions.
+These incisions will be just big enough for the thin surgical tools to pass through.
 Laparoscopic surgery may not be used for advanced stomach cancer.